marcotoronto/rdm-test/content/05-1_Basic_Deposit.md

 {: .no_toc }

-- <p style="font-size:17px; color:purple">Choose Research Commons Workshops Dataverse for this exercise </p>
+- <p style="font-size:17px; color:purple">Choose "Research Commons Workshops Dataverse" for this exercise </p>

 - You can find dataverses via: